 Soak seeds for about 24 hours in warm water before planting.
 This softens the hard shell of the seed and helps to encourage germination.

 Seeds can be sown up to 8 weeks before the last local frost date.
+In frost free climates Lantana grows all year.

 Fill a small container with seed starting medium.
 Moisten the medium and place one or two seeds in the center of the container.
 Cover with a thin layer of soil.
 If both seeds germinate, the weakest one can be pricked out.
 Alternatively you can sow seeds in a modular cell tray.
 Sow one seed in each module.